Manny Bañuelos: Pittsburgh Pirates

 The Yankees traded Bañuelos to the Pittsburgh Pirates for cash considerations on 3 July 2022.
 On 15 November, Bañuelos was designated for assignment by the Pirates after they protected multiple prospects from the Rule 5 draft.
 On 18 November, he was non–tendered and became a free agent.

 Tohoku Rakuten Golden Eagles

 On 8 December 2022, Bañuelos signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.
 He made only one appearance for the team, surrendering six runs on four hits and two walks in just 2/3 of an inning.
 Bañuelos became a free agent following the season.

 Rakuten Monkeys

 On 19 January 2024, Bañuelos signed a one–year contract with the Rakuten Monkeys of the Chinese Professional Baseball League.
 In 15 starts for Rakuten, he compiled a 9–4 record and 4.15 ERA with 70 strikeouts across 84 2/3 innings pitched.
 Bañuelos was released by the Monkeys on 17 August.

 Sultanes de Monterrey (second stint)

 On 4 March 2025, Bañuelos signed with the Sultanes de Monterrey of the Mexican League.
+In 18 starts he threw 82 innings going 7-4 with a 4.83 ERA and 74 strikeouts.